AbdelrahmanMohamed129/Nawytest/README.md

 # Nawytest

-To run the Frontend along with the Backend `docker-compose up`
+To run the Frontend along with the Backend use

+`docker-compose up`